TAX BENEFITS FOR THE PASSIVE INVESTOR

 7. Some investors prioritize real estate solely for its tax benefits.

-Let’s dive into each of these a bit more, and why Viking Capital investments are a great option to defer taxes.
+Let’s dive into why Viking Capital investments are a great option to defer taxes.

 The Tax Code is Favorable for Real Estate

-Real estate investing has been known to create more millionaires than any other investment avenue.
-The role of tax code in facilitating this phenomenon cannot be overlooked.
+Real estate investing creates more millionaires than any other investment avenue.
 The IRS acknowledges the significance of real estate investing in providing good quality housing to the populace.
-As a result, the tax code is designed to incentivize real estate investors to invest in property, maintain their units and improve them over time.
+As a result, these benefits incentivize investors to invest in property, maintain their units, and improve them over time.

 The tax implications of being a passive investor in a real estate syndication are significant.
 Unlike in the case of active investors who engage in property management, passive investors receive the full range of tax benefits.
-This is because, as a passive investor, you invest in a pass-through entity such as an LLC or LP, which owns the property.
+As a passive investor, you invest in a pass-through entity as an LLC or LP.
 Therefore, any tax benefits resulting from the property ownership flow directly to you as the investor.
-Conversely, investing in real estate investment trusts (REITs) does not provide the same tax benefits since you are investing in a company and not directly in the underlying real estate.
+Conversely, investing in real estate investment trusts (REITs) does not provide the same tax benefits.

-Common tax benefits of investing in real estate include the ability to write off expenses related to the property, such as repairs, utilities, payroll, and interest, as well as the opportunity to depreciate the property value over time.
+Common tax benefits of investing in real estate include the ability to depreciate the property value over time.
 Depreciation, in particular, is a powerful tool for reducing tax liability.

 Depreciation

-Depreciation is a tax benefit that allows you to write off the value of an asset over time, based on wear and tear and the useful life of the asset.
+Depreciation is a tax strategy that allows you to write off the value of an asset over time, based on the useful life of the asset.
 The IRS acknowledges that over time, every property will succumb to natural wear and tear and become uninhabitable.
-For residential real estate, the IRS allows you to write off the value of the property over 27.5 years, but only the property itself is eligible for depreciation benefits, not the land.
+For residential real estate, the IRS allows you to write off the value of the property over 27.5 years.
+However, only the property itself is eligible for depreciation benefits, not the land.

+Depreciation reduces your table income and allows you to keep the profits tax-deferred until the disposition of the property.
 It’s important to note that this depends on your individual tax situation, and you should consult your CPA.
-Bonus depreciation is also available for properties acquired after September 27, 2017, which can further enhance the tax benefits in the first year.
-All in all, depreciation is an incredibly powerful tool for real estate investors.
+Bonus depreciation is available for properties acquired after September 27, 2017, which can further enhance the tax benefits in the first year.

-The K-1 that was sent out to investors the following spring revealed that if you had invested $100,000 in that real estate syndication, you would show a paper loss of $50,000.
-That’s a 50% loss of the initial investment, even though you owned the property for only one month during that tax year.
+If this investment was $100,000 in that real estate syndication, the K-1 would show a paper loss of $50,000.
+That’s a 50% loss of the initial investment even though the property was only owned for one month of that tax year.
+Furthermore, if the taxpayer qualifies as a real estate professional, this paper loss can be applied to other taxes as well.

-How to Plan for Capital Gains and Depreciation
+How to Plan for Tax Liability and Recapture

 Real estate investing, while providing many benefits, is not exempt from taxation.
 The Internal Revenue Service (IRS) requires taxes on capital gains when a real estate asset is sold, and sometimes on depreciation recapture, depending on the sale price.

-In a real estate syndication, capital gains taxes and depreciation recapture are typically incurred upon the sale of the property after a hold time of five years.
+In a real estate syndication, capital gains taxes and depreciation recapture are typically incurred upon the sale of the property.
 The amount of tax owed varies based on the length of the hold time and the individual’s tax bracket.

-As mentioned earlier, capital gains taxes (and sometimes depreciation recapture) are due when a real estate asset is sold.
+As mentioned earlier, capital gains taxes (and sometimes depreciation recapture) are due upon disposition of the property.
 Nevertheless, a 1031 exchange offers a way around this tax obligation.
 This type of exchange enables an investor to sell an investment property and, within a stipulated timeframe, use the proceeds to acquire another similar investment property.

-By doing so, the investor can defer paying taxes on the profits made from the sale of the initial property by rolling them over into the new investment.
-However, not all real estate syndications offer 1031 exchanges, and the majority of investors in a syndication must agree to it for it to be feasible.
+By doing so, the investor can defer paying taxes on the profits made from this sale by rolling them over into the new investment.
+However, not all real estate syndications offer 1031 exchanges, and the majority of investors in syndication must agree to it for it to be feasible.

 It’s worth noting that individual investors cannot initiate a 1031 exchange on their shares in a real estate syndication.
 Instead, the sponsors must decide to perform a 1031 exchange on the entire property.
-Each sponsor has a unique approach to 1031 exchanges, and interested investors should directly inquire with the sponsor about this option.
+Each sponsor has a unique approach to the 1031 exchange, and interested investors should directly inquire with the sponsor.

 Real estate investment offers significant tax benefits that can reduce overall tax bills for investors.
-Wealthy individuals, in particular, can leverage these write-offs and apply them to other taxes they owe, enabling them to owe next to nothing in taxes despite making millions of dollars.
-This is a perfectly legal strategy and a powerful wealth-building tool.
-However, it is worth noting that one does not need to be wealthy to take advantage of the tax benefits of investing in real estate.
-The tax code makes these benefits available to every real estate investor and at Viking Capital we will help you strategically implement investments that will make the most sense in the short, and long term financial plan.
+Wealthy individuals, in particular, can leverage these write-offs and apply them to other taxes they owe.
+This is a perfectly legal tax strategy and a powerful wealth-building tool.
+However, you do not need to be wealthy to take advantage of the tax benefits of passive investing.
+The tax code makes these benefits available to every real estate investor and at Viking Capital, we will help you strategically implement investments that will make the most sense in the short, and long-term financial plan.

 Disclaimer